-There are basically three different ways you can go about it:
+There are basically four different ways you can go about it:

 Before you start your search for the perfect engagement ring, it is important to set yourself a budget.
-A common guide for what you should spend is roughly two months’ wages, however this is just a guide and you should choose a budget that is comfortable for your circumstances.
+A commonly referred to guide for what to spend is roughly the equivalent to two months’ wages, however we believe that you should choose a budget that is comfortable for your own personal circumstances.
+Everyone is different!
 The team at Larsen Jewellery are able to create a beautiful engagement ring for you no matter what your budget is.

-Pay attention when your partner admires someone else’s ring, or if she points out designs she likes in ads or shop windows.
-What shape of stone did she comment on?
+Pay attention when your partner admires someone else’s ring, or if they point out designs in ads or shop windows.
+What shape of stone did they comment on?
 Is it a single stone or did it have stones in the band?
 Is it a fine or wide band?
-You could bring in one of her girlfriends for advice, as long as she can keep a secret!
-If you are still unsure, the best thing to do in this circumstance is to propose with just the stone, and get her involved in the design afterwards.
+You could bring in a friend for advice, as long as they can keep a secret!
+If you are still unsure, the best thing to do in this circumstance is to propose with just the stone, and get your partner involved in the design afterwards.

 Look at what other jewellery your partner wears.
 Do they have a lot of Yellow Gold pieces, or perhaps some white gold or Silver accessories?
 White Gold is the most popular choice at the moment, followed by Platinum and Yellow Gold.
 If they have a mix of metals, you could choose to have the band in Yellow Gold and the setting in White Gold, ensuring the ring will go with any of their other pieces.